wuweimin23/CST_IDs-GNNs/README.md

 ## Results
-Applying Cyclic Self-Training Model to base attack model named Graph Structure Poisoning via Meta-Learning, the attack performance relatively increases 27%, 28%, and 6% on datasets CORA, CITESEER, and POLBLOGS respectively
+Applying Cyclic Self-Training Model to base attack model named Graph Structure Poisoning via Meta-Learning, the attack performance relatively increases 27%, 28%, and 6% on datasets CORA, CITESEER, and POLBLOGS respectively.

+## Acknowledgement
+Our implementation is based on the [ADVERSARIAL ATTACKS ON GRAPH NEURAL NETWORKS VIA META LEARNING](https://github.com/ChandlerBang/pytorch-gnn-meta-attack).